pairshaped/curlingio-docs/docs/club-management/premium.md

 ## Referrals

 You can earn 6 premium months by referring another club to Curling I/O if they end up using our platform.
+Simply [send us a support request](/docs/club-management/support) when you refer a club to let us know.